orey/papers/docs/research/about-ml.md

 ## Conclusion

-Machine learning is a technique that must be used with caution for all the points that we have detailed in this article.
+Machine learning is a technique that must be used with much caution for all the points that we have detailed in this article.

+The especially worrying phenomenon is the generalization of machine learning in various areas of our daily life, without us to be aware that some people changed the fundamental paradigm of computer science that tasks can be delegated to machines provided machines do it perfectly.
+Here, we are delegating tasks to machine that will structurally make mistakes without a lot of people to even realize the change.

+## The alternate model: Reasoning on semantic data

-Data being output products, they embed a lot of semantic prerequisites, or in their structure or in their values.
+Data being output products, they embed a lot of semantic prerequisites, in their structure and in their values.
 It would be probably much more efficient to work on the semantic modeling of data, to interpret a certain set of data based on their semantic content and then reason on those data with logical paradigms.

-But relying on machine learning may only provide quick wins in some cases, with the everlasting risk of being completely wrong, without having a real technique to better things.

 -----